MaikeMorrison/personal-website/content/authors/admin/_index.md

 education:
   courses:
-  - course: BS in Mathematics, Dean's Scholars Honors Program
+  - course: BS in Mathematics
-    institution: The University of Texas at Austin
+    institution: The University of Texas at Austin, Dean's Scholars Honors Program
     year: 2020

 interests: